ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

   - `name`: Label displayed for the tab.
   - `url`: Corresponding URL for the tab’s content.

-For Mintlify to recognize your pages you need to add them to the `navigation` property. for example if you have pages for `docs/introduction/introduction.mdx` and
+For Mintlify to recognize your pages you need to add them to the `navigation` property.
+For example if you have pages for `docs/introduction/introduction.mdx` and
 `docs/faq/faq.mdx`
 you would add: